 You have probably heard people promoting the ketogenic diet for weight loss.
-It’s the newest fad diet people are raving about, but it is right for you?
-Even more important, is it safe, reliable, and sustainable?
+People are raving about it, but is it right for you?
+More importantly, is it safe, reliable, and sustainable?
 Continue reading as I go over exactly what you need to know about the ketogenic diet!

-In this video, Amanda Haney weighs in on the science behind this diet as well as provide you with her professional perspective on this new weight loss craze.
+In this video, Amanda Haney weighs in on the science behind this diet and provides you with her professional perspective on this weight-loss craze.

 What is ketosis?